gauravshekhar13/spring-cloud-gateway/README.md

 API Gateway using Spring-Cloud-Gateway

 # Netflix ZUUL vs Spring-Cloud-Gateway
-Zuul is a blocking API.
+Zuul is a <b>blocking API</b>.
 A blocking gateway api makes use of as many threads as the number of incoming requests.
 So this approach is more resource intensive.
-If no threads are available to process incoming request then the request has to wait in queue.
+If no threads are available to process incoming request then the request has to wait in queue.<br>
-Spring Cloud Gateway is a non blocking API.
-When using non blocking API, a thread is always available to process the incoming request.
-These request are then processed asynchronously in the background and once completed the response is returned.
+Spring Cloud Gateway is a <b>non blocking API</b>.
+When using non blocking API, a thread is always available to process the incoming request.<br> These request are then processed asynchronously in the background and once completed the response is returned.
 So no incoming request never gets blocked when using Spring Cloud Gateway.

 # Spring-cloud-gateway
 An API Gateway acts as a single entry point for a collection of microservices.
-Any external client cannot access the microservices directly but can access them only through the application gateway
+Any external client cannot access the microservices directly but can access them only through the application gateway<br>
 In a real world scenario an external client can be any one of the three-<br>
      *Mobile Application<br>
      *Desktop Application<br>